 ii.
 “There is hardly any position more utterly beautiful, strong, or safe than to put the finger upon some promise of the Divine Word, and claim it… It is far better to claim a few things specifically than a score vaguely.”
 (Meyer)

 iii.
 This kind of prayer appropriates God’s promise.
 Just because God promises does not mean that we possess.
 Through believing prayer like this, God promises and we appropriate.
 If we don’t appropriate in faith, God’s promise is left unclaimed.

-· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace of help in time of need (Hebrews 4:16)
+· We may appropriate His promise for help: Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need (Hebrews 4:16).

 b.
 Therefore Your servant has found it in his heart to pray before You: Notice that David prayed from the heart.
 Some people pray from a book; others pray from their head.
 The right place to pray from is the heart.

 c.
 LORD, You are God, and have promised this goodness to Your servant: This was David’s foundation of faith.
 He knew that God was God, and that His promise was true.
 God can be trusted.